pulumi/docs/content/blog/multicloud-policy-as-code/index.md

 - Policy SDK for coding custom policies using TypeScript/Javascript or Python
 - Validating infrastructure before deployment by verifying it locally
 - Policy playbooks for enforcing best practices for security, reliability, and cost
-- Validating all the infrastructure deployed by organization
+- Validating all the infrastructure deployed by an organization.

-Whether you create policies for a single project or across you organization, CrossGuard enforces best practices for cost, compliance, security, and team practices.
+Whether you create policies for a single project or across your organization, CrossGuard enforces best practices for cost, compliance, security, and team practices.

 ## Parts of a policy